2800 Estates Drive, Fairfield, California 94533

 If you want to enjoy your senior years in the company of other veterans, consider a military retirement community.
 These communities are similar to any other senior living arrangement only they are either exclusively for retired military or are a mixture of civilian and military.
 Certain levels of Federal employees (GS) also qualify for some communities.

 The biggest difference is the shared experiences of its residents whether it's one combat vet reminiscing with another or a former Navy wife recalling their travels and life on base.
 This kind of camaraderie can only be found in the service.

-This is not a complete list of senior living communities for Veterans but is a starting point for your search.
+This is not a complete list of senior living communities for Veterans, but is a starting point for your search.
 Also, if you would like to talk to someone and receive help finding a military, veteran, navy or army senior living community, you can call our helpline.

 Call Us Toll Free